foundations-fall-2016/session2/README.md

 ```

 Note what happened to the background graphic we placed in the `<ul>`.
-It is hidden behind the (now not transparent) anchors.
+It is hidden behind the anchors.

 Now we create hover states for our tabs by swapping out the background image: